 Another point that many gamers overlook is that a synchronization of a proper throttle and flight stick make taking off, landing and cruising just as challenging and fun as real-life situations do.
 You can energetically push the throttle for a take off or pull it back for a peaceful landing.
 Also, as you move from entry-level to more advanced throttles, you make your game more complex and thus more fun, because there are many additional buttons, thumb sticks and toggles for some extra features.
 For example, an advanced throttle with a dial on it can help you tune the trim which then leads to a more natural plane level.

 There are many HOTAS sets available in the market.
 One of the few top of the line flight stick + throttle sets is Logitech’s G X 52.

-There will be a separate and in-depth review on the top 10 or 20 HOTAS sets out there; this one is short-listed for this guide one.
+There is a separate and in-depth review on the best HOTAS sets out there; this one is short-listed for this guide one.

 4. Rudder Paddle for FSX permalink

 If HOTAS was an advanced flight simulation setup, rudder pedals (plus throttle plus flight stick) can be called almost a real-life commercial jet cabin’s setup.